 Oil contracts, Venezuela, Foreign investment

 Cárdenas García, Julián, "Rebalancing Oil Contracts in Venezuela" (2011).
 Cornell Law School Inter-University Graduate Student Conference Papers.
-Paper 55.
+55.